cdot/HSAC/Compressor.md

 Relative Humidity (RH) = (Water vapour content) / (Water vapour capacity)

 we can calculate that at 20&deg;C, 80% humidity, the air contains 13.6gm<sup>-3</sup>.
-At 50% humidity, 8.5gm<sup>-3</sup>
+At 50% humidity, 8.5gm<sup>-3</sup>.

-Let's say it's 80%RH and 20&deg;C. You are pumping a 10L cylinder to 232 bar, that is 2320 litres (2.32m<sup>3</sup>) of air at 1 bar which will contain 31.55g of water vapour.
-Since the dryness requirement (for Nitrox) is 0.02gm<sup>-3</sup>
-that means there can be no more than 0.046g of water in the filled tank.
+Let's say it's 80%RH and 20&deg;C. You are pumping a 10L cylinder to 232 bar, that is 2320 litres (2.32m<sup>3</sup>) of air at 1 bar, which will contain 31.55g of water vapour.
+Since the dryness requirement (for Nitrox) is 0.02gm<sup>-3</sup>, there can be no more than 0.046g of water in the filled tank.
 So we have to remove 31.5g of water.

 The reason the amount of water removed is important is that the performance of the filtration system depends on it.
-Let's say you pump at 300L per minute.
-That will fill a 12 from empty in roughly 9 minutes.
-So at 80% RH and 20&deg;C, the compressor will remove roughly 38g (38ml) of water in that time.
-You have to purge that water (condensate) from the system, otherwise it pools at the base of the filter tower and saturates the media, but every time you purge you lose pressure, which increases the fill time.
+You have to purge the extracted water (condensate) from the system regularly, otherwise it pools at the base of the filter tower and saturates the media, shortening the filter life.
+But every time you purge you lose pressure, which increases the fill time, and also increases the amount of air input to the system.
 We have to find a "sweet spot" where the fill time is minimised, but the filter life is maximised.
-We do this by setting a threshold for the amount of condensate that can be generated in a single purge cycle.
+We do this by setting a threshold for the volume of condensate that can be generated in a single purge cycle.

 The threshold is a function of:
 1. The **Maximum condensate** volume (in ml) which is acceptable between purges